 If you need a basic intro to what the Pell Grant is, check out our overview guide.

 Students are automatically considered for the Pell Grant when they submit their Free Application for Federal Student Aid, or FAFSA.
 For 2020, the deadline for submitting a FAFSA (and thus being considered for a Pell Grant) is June 30th.
-You can learn more about submission here.
+You can learn more about Pell Grant submission here.
 In this post, we'll cover the following:

 - Pell Grant award maximums